patrick-fulghum/BetterRead/README.md

 ## The better place for discovering your next favorite book!

 This repository contains the source code for the better-read application, a clone of GoodReads, hosted on Heroku.
-See the live app at the following link: [better-read](https://better-read.herokuapp.com/?#/).
+See x`xthe live app at the following link: [better-read](https://better-read.herokuapp.com/?#/).
 The overall structure of the application has been written in a rails project.
 The back-routes are within config/routes.rb, the frontend routes are within frontend/components/app.jsx.
 Rather than utilizing the traditional model view controller system of Rails, this application reduces the view component to only a few lines of jbuilder.
 This jbuilder will serve up the data as a javascript object to the frontend.
 The frontend is written in JavaScript using a React to render components to the page, and Redux to serve the state to the React component.